Proof of Contribution

 Data Privacy

-To protect the privacy of data contributions, the PoC system supports zero-knowledge proofs.
+The PoC system supports zero-knowledge proofs.
 When a Data Contributor or Custodian submits data to the DLP, they generate a zero-knowledge proof that verifies the authenticity and integrity of the data, as well as its contribution to the DLP, without revealing its full contents.
 Read more about it in Zero-Knowledge Proof of Contribution.

 Last updated